 Being alive means having the capacity to carry past experiences and learn from them.
-But there’s a point when this baggage becomes too much.
-Carrying too much emotional baggage can literally stop us from being open to new experiences, intimacy and growth.
+But there is a point when this emotional baggage becomes too much.
+Carrying too much emotional baggage can literally stop us from being open to new experiences and growth.

 How we choose to handle our baggage makes a difference.
 We have the choice to let it define us or to let it go and move forward.